rarutyun/iso_cpp_papers/parallel_algorithms/P3732/numeric_ranges_algorithms.md

 function and the initial value.
 It's perhaps misleading that this binary function is called a "transform"; it's really a kind of "inner" reduction on corresponding elements of the two input ranges.

 One can imagine a ranges analog of C++17 binary `transform_reduce` that takes two projection functions, as in the example below.
-It's not too hard for a casual reader to tell that the last two arguments of `reduce` apply to each of the input sequences in turn, but that's still more consecutive function arguments than for any other algorithm in the C++ Standard Library.
+The result has four consecutive function arguments in a row, which is more than for any other algorithm in the Standard Library.
 Without projections, users need to resort to `transform_view`, but this more verbose syntax makes it more clear which functions do what.

 ```c++
 struct foo {};